Updated on June 2, 2023

-Generally, the property that you and your spouse acquired together as a married couple is considered marital property, but this issue can be complicated.
-These kinds of property are often considered as separate property:
+Generally, the property that you and your spouse acquired during your marriage is considered marital property, regardless of who made the purchase.
+However, this issue can be complicated.
+These kinds of property are often considered to be separate property:

 Gifts received in one’s own name

 Property and assets brought into the marriage and kept separate throughout

 Personal injury awards (unless the recovery covers medical bills, lost wages, or any other type of property that is considered community property)